mariemacapagal/vms/README.md

 php artisan serve
 ```

-7. Now navigate to the given address, and you will see your application is running.🥳
+7. Now navigate to the given address, and you will see your application is running.